lammps/lammps/doc/src/pair_sw.rst

-As an example, imagine a file SiC.sw has Stillinger-Weber values for Si and C.  If your LAMMPS simulation has 4 atoms types and you want the 1st 3 to be Si, and the 4th to be C, you would use the following pair_coeff command:
+As an example, imagine a file SiC.sw has Stillinger-Weber values for Si and C.  If your LAMMPS simulation has 4 atoms types and you want the first 3 to be Si, and the fourth to be C, you would use the following pair_coeff command:

 .. code-block:: LAMMPS

    pair_coeff * * SiC.sw Si Si Si C

-The 1st 2 arguments must be \* \* so as to span all LAMMPS atom types.
+The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
 The first three Si arguments map LAMMPS atom types 1,2,3 to the Si element in the SW file.
 The final C argument maps LAMMPS atom type 4 to the C element in the SW file.
 If a mapping value is specified as